hughcoleman/sg41/README.md

             "UITVULSTGKFKUDNWALWILATPPKFIROGQGADNFWPDLBHDTGLXQZUORNQAQHLTOZLSFOCBXMJ"
         )
     )
-)  # AS FLIES TO WANTON BOYS ARE WE TO THE GODS THEY KILL US FOR THEIR SPORT
+)  # "AS FLIES TO WANTON BOYS ARE WE TO THE GODS THEY KILL US FOR THEIR SPORT"

+# `sg41.keyboard.Keyboard` can also encode numbers, despite the Schlusselgerat
+# 41 not having the ability to encrypt them directly.

+machine = SG41(PINS, POSITIONS)
+print(
+    machine.encrypt(Keyboard.encode("Schlusselgerat 41 Cipher Machine"))
+)  # "IHEPLQEDMYPWMCHMFRLHPZXNAAFSKDDAZXNW"

+machine = SG41(PINS, POSITIONS)
+print(
+    Keyboard.decode(machine.decrypt("IHEPLQEDMYPWMCHMFRLHPZXNAAFSKDDAZXNW"))
+)  # "SCHLUSSELGERAT 41 CIPHER MACHINE"
 ```

 ###### Cryptanalysis